Skip to content

 Role

 Dr Feray Adıgüzel is senior lecturer of marketing at Nottingham Business School.
 She holds a PhD in Marketing from University of Groningen, the Netherlands.
-Before joining at Nottingham Business School, Dr. Adıgüzel worked for 5 years at Luiss University in Italy, 3 years at Erasmus University School of Economics in Rotterdam (Netherlands) and five years at VU University in Amsterdam (Netherlands).
+Before joining at Nottingham Business School, Dr. Adıgüzel worked for five years at Luiss University in Italy, three years at Erasmus University School of Economics in Rotterdam (Netherlands) and five years at VU University in Amsterdam (Netherlands).
 She also externally has supervised master thesis students at University of Amsterdam, and VU University Amsterdam.

 Career overview